comp426-2022-spring/a99-furud/README.md

 # a99 Final Project

+## Project Goal

+Create a dashboard with options to view COVID data trends.

+Include:
+    Select state and view compared to national average Select county and view compared to state and national average View vaccination trends by state and county
+    Create graphs to display above data

+Advanced (ideally include if we have the bandwith):
+    Create heat map of which counties/states are most impacted by COVID (i.e. cases/100k people)

+Suggested:
+    Create module to automatically update all datasets.

+To access APIs, please refer to apis.txt.

+We will update our databases at midnight each night using npm node-schedule.

+NOTE: to avoid adding data that is already accounted for, we need to check the date of each data point, compare that to the dates in our dataset -> add if unaccounted.

 ## UPDATE

 You don't need to accept this assignment since you are already assigned to teams.
 So, there is not assignment invite link for a99.